NOHVCC News

 Roy Dehban, KAR TEK in Corona and Britt Dhalliwal a Holtville rancher.

-"Our association is relatively new, but we are motivated, and we
+"Our association is relatively new, but we

 are getting more involved in politics," Denner said.
-"We are upset
+"We are

 that hypocritical anti-access organizations have been influencing